dkessel/pydicomtools/README.md

 Contact and Discussion
 ======================

-Discussion is very welcome on IRC on freenode, channel #pydicomtools.
+Discussion is very welcome on IRC on freenode, username dkessel.

 Also, e-mail discussion is welcome: d.kessel+pydicomtools@mailbox.org